NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/ExtensionLibrary/Extension-UKCore-AssociatedEncounter.page.md

 <h3 id="guidance-associatedencounter">Extension Specific Guidance</h3>

-Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:Profile-Encounter}}.
+Where possible, it is expected that the resource being referenced SHOULD conform to {{pagelink:UKCore-Encounter}}.

 ---